Letting Editors Create Web Interfaces Utilizing Data

 Final notes

 A DataScope like the one we used in our widget component above has a create method for creating DataItems.
-To update or delete a DataItem, its update and destroy methods are available.
+To update or delete a DataItem, its update and delete methods are available.
 Using these methods requires the DataClass to be equipped with the corresponding callbacks, of course.

 If you want to make data globally accessible as a DataItem, Scrivito.provideDataItem lets you do this.